jperals/perals.xyz/content/projects/colors-of-twitter.md

 <img alt="Africa" src="img/map-20190307-1551994567978-504409points.png"/>
 </div>
 <p class="img-comment">
-__Africa__: Considering how Twitter users often use the language that grants a biggest audience, I am happy about the language diversity that shows up in Africa, especially in the East and South, and in the Gulf of Guinea.
+__Africa__: Considering how Twitter users often choose the language with a biggest audience, I am happy about the language diversity that shows up in Africa, especially in the East, South, and the Gulf of Guinea.
 </p>

 <div>